kailash-manasarovar/statement/docs/timeline/2024/november.md

 ## Honey trap

 - I believe that the `@jctot19` account is fundamentally a honey-trap account.
-- Is it possible I blew his cover and that is why the original tweets stopped on 15th January.
+- Is it possible I blew his cover and that is why the original tweets stopped on 15th January?
 - Nevertheless, bizarrely, Google search results related to this account are still active.
 I notice the newer entries are coming from retweeted posts.
 I suspect the retweets are automated.
 - Carmen and Rocio Vidal still feature.
 Carmen is obviously Carmen Cano, Domingo's sister.
 - I post about [seduction techniques](../../evidence/manipulation.md) on Twitter: https://x.com/1FRGVN/status/1860132157890679006.
 Immediately, an account interacts with me that has a warning, and suggests the trumpet teacher has an alibi, and not to forget to cross examine Domingo (Camo).